AdobeDocs/audience-manager.zh-Hant/help/using/integration/gpt-aam-destination/gpt-aam-requirements.md

 ## Server-Side Integration {#server-side-integration}

 Talk to your Audience Manager consultant or Customer Care if you want to set up a server-side integration with [!DNL DFP], using [!DNL GPT].
-You&#39;ll need to provide your [!DNL DFP] account Network ID and Audience Link ID.
+You'll need to provide your [!DNL DFP] account Network ID and Audience Link ID.

 >[!IMPORTANT]
 >